RasheenW/Group-Policy-and-Account-Management/README.md

 In Windows Powershell ISE open a new script, Save it under any name then paste the script we copied earlier into the file itself

 <img src= https://i.imgur.com/uy48Sso.png>

+This script will generate up to 1000 users which isn't necessary so feel free to let it run up to roughly 50-100.
+Note the password for every user account will just be "Password1"